 DAY 5 – OSAKA

-Today is the day where you get to eat your way through Osaka.
+Today is the day when you get to eat your way through Osaka.
+You’ll be taking the 30-minute train ride from Kyoto to Osaka to explore this hustle and bustle of a city.
 Come with an open mind and more importantly, come hungry!

 Shitennoji Flea Market

 I love local activities, so naturally, I went out of my way to find an activity that only locals knew about– the Shitennoji Flea Market which happens on the 21st and 22nd of every month in Shitennoji.
 If you’re in town during these dates and enjoy treasure hunting, definitely check it out!